-5.1.
-Introduction
+1. Introduction

-Sediment hosted Zn-Pb-Ag deposits of northern Australia have been proposed to be synsedimentary-(exhalative), early to late diagenetic, and syntectonic in origin by many different researchers (e.g. Perkins, 1997; Broadbent et al., 1998; Large et al., 1998; Cooke et al., 2003; Chapman, 2004; Davis, 2004).
+Sediment hosted Zn-Pb-Ag deposits of northern Australia have been proposed to be synsedimentary (exhalative), early to late diagenetic, and syntectonic in origin by many different researchers (e.g. Perkins, 1997; Broadbent et al., 1998; Large et al., 1998; Cooke et al., 2003; Davis, 2004; Chapman, 2004).
 Whether base metals are introduced into a body of sedimentary rock after its deposition, or whether they belong to the system, being emplaced during the formation of its host, remains controversial (Amstutz et al., 1982).
-With the advance of computer science in the fields of 3D modelling and finite element modelling, this classical controversy can now be assessed from a new perspective.
-The case study presented outlines the benefits of these new computational tools for ore geology, as already remarked by several previous authors (e.g. de Kemp, 2000; Witten, 2004; Xue et al., 2004), and builds the largely 2Dapproach used in Chapter 4 into a 3D model.
+With the advance of computer science in the fields of 3D modelling and finite-element modelling, this classical controversy can now be assessed from a new perspective.
+The case study presented outlines the benefits of these new computational tools for ore geology, as already remarked by several previous authors (e.g. de Kemp, 2000; Xue et al., 2004; Witten, 2004).